MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsGetProcessFromOperation.md

 ## Parameters

 `operation`
-The handle to an active operation
+The handle to an active operation.

 ## Return Values

-If the function succeeds, the return value is `HCS_PROCESS`
+If the function succeeds, the return value is `HCS_PROCESS`.

 ## Requirements